Halting U.S. HIV Epidemic By 2030: Difficult But Doable

 The plan would "increase investments" in these hotspots through existing programs like the Ryan White HIV/AIDS Program, which provides care to low-income people who are uninsured.
 The federal government would provide funds to create a local "HIV HealthForce" in these targeted areas to expand HIV prevention and treatment.

 Several HIV/AIDS advocates say that the goal is achievable, but only if the administration reverses course in several major areas of health care policy, including efforts to weaken the Affordable Care Act, cut funding for Planned Parenthood and limit LGBTQ and immigrant rights.
-The initiative's fate will depend on Congress, which will decide whether to fund the new proposal and, if sol by how much.
+The initiative's fate will depend on Congress, which will decide whether to fund the new proposal and, if so, by how much.

 In a press call Wednesday, Dr. Brett Giroir, assistant secretary for health, declined to specify how much money the president would request from Congress for the program.
 Those details will be included in the administration's overall budget request, he said.